-When Adobe moved from physical, boxed software to a 100% digital, clouded product the environmental impact of these products were reduced by more than 90%, and by more than 95% when used on a mobile device (confirmed by Lawrence Berkeley Laboratory's CLEER methodology).
+When Adobe moved from physical, boxed software to a 100% digital Document Cloud and Creative Cloud, the environmental impact of these products were reduced by more than 90%, and by more than 95% when used on a mobile device (confirmed by Lawrence Berkeley Laboratory's CLEER methodology).
 Even the cloud that has been digital through its lifecycle to date, Experience Cloud, has significant benefits in enabling customers with a digital transformation away from slow, physical workflows.
-Additionally, we set RE100 and SBT goals early on which moves our products from low- to no-carbon over time.
+Additionally, we set RE100 and SBT goals early on which transition our products from low- to zero-carbon over time.
 We know through customer interactions, as well as investor feedback, that this presents Adobe as an end-to-end "trusted partner" and, on the margin, has the potential for annual incremental sales increases.